Illuminated at night, the 17 glass pieces that compose “Sunfire Persian” appear to float like jellyfish.

 Adorning the large vertical windows above Cordiner’s main entrance, this latest installation is called “Sunfire Persian” and is composed of 17 individual pieces of glass.
-The installation can be seen from the street and will be illuminated after dark for the next few weeks for the whole community to enjoy.
+The installation can be seen from the street and will be illuminated after dark periodically for the community to enjoy.

 “Imagine turning sand, the cheapest substance in the world, into that!” said Mark Anderson ’78, local artist and president of the Walla Walla Foundry, quoting Chihuly himself.
 “If that’s not alchemy, what is it?”

-The installation compliments the already rich history of Cordiner Hall, which was constructed in 1968 in honor of Ralph J. Cordiner ’22 and remains the largest indoor performance space in Walla Walla with more than 1,380 seats.
-Each year, Cordiner hosts community activities, guest lecturers and even the Walla Walla Symphony Orchestra.
+The installation complements the already rich history of Cordiner Hall, which was constructed in 1968 in honor of Ralph J. Cordiner ’22 and remains the largest indoor performance space in Walla Walla with more than 1,380 seats.

-“We are delighted to further enrich this wonderful legacy with new artwork,” Bridges said.
+“We are delighted to further enrich this wonderful legacy with new artwork,” President George Bridges said.

-Kynde Kiefel, exhibitions and collections manager for Sheehan Gallery, said “Sunfire Persian” adds a whole new artistic dimension to Cordiner and the campus as a whole.
+Kynde Kiefel, exhibitions and collections manager for Sheehan Gallery, said “Sunfire Persian” adds a new dimension to Cordiner.

 “You can’t not look at the building now,” she said.
 “I do feel like it really adds a light and a blooming aspect.
 There’s a new growth to the building itself.”